-You'll encounter ill-defined stream crossings from 1 - 1.5 miles that culminate up an oft-flooded rock gully.
-This is the first of many points where you simply must test a few different paths to find the correct one.
+Ill-defined stream crossings from 1 - 1.5 miles funnel into an oft-flooded rock gully.
+This is the first of many points where you must simply test a few different paths to find the correct one.

 Travel moderates to Andrews Field (1.75 miles : 352'), a large open meadow.
-Take note of your entry and exit points, as ribbon markers are easily absorbed by the forest on either side.
+Take note of your entry and exit points, as ribbon markers are easily hidden by the forest on either side.

-The trail vanishes amid tall grass, and you must distinguish the intended path from emanating elk tracks.
+The trail can vanish in tall grass, and you must distinguish the intended path from elk tracks.
 Head straight across and re-enter the forest at 1.9 miles (357').

 Clarity improves to an unmarked spur for a 17' diameter fir tree, once a record holder before losing its crown in a wind storm (2.3 miles).

-You'll reach a campsite spur at 4.3 miles (385'), located on a very long, open river bank.
+You'll reach a campsite spur at 4.3 miles (385') that leads to a very long, open bank on the river.
 This spur continues informally across the river to Tshletshy Creek and Smith Place, an old hunting cabin.